 Apart from the ability to warm large areas and utilize different fuel types, the FBD125T has advanced controls that you can use to personalize its performance.

 One can use the thermostat to determine the heating level of this device according to the environment’s requirements.
-Also, you can choose the ideal heating temperature from a broad range of from 40 degrees Fahrenheit to 95 degrees Fahrenheit.
+Also, you can choose the ideal heating temperature from a broad range of 40 degrees Fahrenheit to 95 degrees Fahrenheit.

 However, you cannot use this heater in an indoor environment.
 Its massive heating capacity and sturdy design features are ideal for commercial-level heating at sites for outdoor activities.